MicrosoftDocs/dynamics365smb-docs/business-central/across-how-manage-many-income-document-records.md

 >   When you open the **Incoming Documents** page with the **My Incoming Documents** action on the Role Center, only unprocessed incoming document records are shown by default.
 This is referred to in this topic as "the default view".

 ## To remove incoming document records from the default view
-1. In the **Incoming Documents** page, select one or more lines for incoming document records that you want to remove from the default view.
+1. On the **Incoming Documents** page, select one or more lines for incoming document records that you want to remove from the default view.
 2. Choose the **Set to Processed** action.

     The incoming document records are removed from the default view, and the **Processed** check box is selected on the lines.